vickydiva/hello-world/README.md

 # hello-world
-This is a learning curve, learn GitHub &amp; git i am girl who lovs to code
+This is a learning curve, learn GitHub &amp; git i am girl who loves to code